haud-ba/XTS_TRANSPORT_LAYER/README.md

   #### Mover:
       fb_Mover cyclic interface for extern usage (ST_MOVER_CTRL / ST_MOVER_STATE)
-      methods and e_Mover_Order are writing LastPosition and Last Gap for each mover on motion execute Interface pointer for use within fb_Station
-      see E_MOVER_CTRL for available functionalities
+      methods are writing LastPosition and Last Gap for each mover on motion execute Interface pointer for use within fb_Station and fb_TransportUnit. see E_MOVER_CTRL for available functionalities

   #### XtsStation: